Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24

-Nice, self-dual \voa{}s $V$ only exist for central charge $c\in8\N$ and the corresponding modular tensor category $\Rep(V)$ is by definition trivial.
-For $c\leq24$ they are classified, with the exception of the uniqueness of the moonshine module $V^\natural$.
+Nice, self-dual \voa{}s $V$ only exist for central charge $c\in8\N$ and the corresponding modular tensor category $\Rep(V)\cong\Vect$ is by definition trivial.
+For $c\leq24$ they are classified, with the exception of the uniqueness of the moonshine module $V^\natural$ (see \autoref{sec:holvoa}).

-By contrast, for nice, self-dual \svoa{}s the situation is richer.
-By \cite{DZ05}, $V$ either has one irreducible $\sigma$-twisted $V$-module that is $\sigma$-stable or two inequivalent irreducible $\sigma$-twisted $V$-modules that are not $\sigma$-stable (but isomorphic as $V^{\bar0}$-modules).
-Correspondingly, $\Rep(V^{\bar0})$ has either three or four irreducible modules (see \autoref{sec:repcat}).
+By contrast, for nice, self-dual \svoa{}s $V$ the situation is richer.
+By \cite{DZ05}, in addition to the unique irreducible untwisted module $V$, the \svoa{} $V$ either has one irreducible $\sigma$-twisted $V$-module that is $\sigma$-stable or two inequivalent irreducible $\sigma$-twisted $V$-modules that are not $\sigma$-stable (but isomorphic as $V^{\bar0}$-modules).
+Correspondingly, $\Rep(V^{\bar0})$ has either three or four irreducible modules, respectively (see \autoref{sec:repcat}).